james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present-helpers.rst

 .. py:function:: add_rules(p: Presentation, q: Presentation) -> None

-   Add a rule to the presentation from another presentation.
+   Add all the rules from one presentation to another presentation.

-   Adds all the rules of the second argument to the first argument, which is modofied in-place.
+   Adds all the rules of the second argument to the first argument, which is modified in-place.

    :param p: the presentation to add rules to
    :type p: Presentation